ilyakmet/stablecoin-solidity/README.md

 | newOwner | address |

 Transfers ownership of the contract to a new account (`newOwner`).
 Can only be called by the current owner.

+## isOwner - view

+_No parameters_
+Returns true if the caller is the current owner.

+## owner - view

+_No parameters_
+Returns the address of the current owner.

 # \{IERC20\}